 Electronics and technology form an important part of a student’s toolkit.
-Items like Computers, laptops, digital cameras, iPads, tablets, iPods, iPhones and other phones can easily add up to a few thousand dollars if stolen or lost.
+Items like Computers, laptops, digital cameras, iPads, tablets, iPods, iPhones, and other phones can easily add up to a few thousand dollars if stolen or lost.
 These are usually the things that a student or parent might worry about most when heading off to college and taking up residence in a dorm, home or apartment away from home.

 Personal property insurance may cover the student's personal belongings, including electronics and tech items.
 Personal property insurance for students also covers their clothes, books, and anything “movable” that they bring with them into their new residence.
 This is also known as the contents, read more about what's covered in our article about contents insurance.

-Student's Personal Property Coverage on and off Premises
+Students' Personal Property Coverage On and Off Premises

 Students are often carrying many things with them on campus.
 When purchasing insurance, or using a parent's home insurance policy for coverage for a college student, be sure and ask about the special limits of insurance and if there is a limitation on or off premises.

 This will help you understand if you need extra insurance, or if everything will be adequately covered on the plan you purchase.
 If your things are constantly being brought with you on travels, or to the library and you then find out there is a limitation on claims payable for your laptop, technology or other devices, you may not be too happy if there is a claim.
-Ask this question to whoever you decide to get your college student property insurance coverage from.
+Ask this question to whomever you decide to get your college student property insurance coverage from.

 Different policies have different deductibles.
 The deductible is the amount of money you will pay before a claim is covered.

-For example, if your laptop is stolen and it is worth $1,000 to replace, and you have a deductible of $500, then when you make the claim to replace your stolen laptop, you will pay the first $500, and the insurance company will pay the rest.
+For example, if your laptop is stolen and it is worth $1,000 to replace and you have a deductible of $500, then when you make the claim to replace your stolen laptop, you will pay the first $500 and the insurance company will pay the rest.
 If you have a low deductible of $25, for example, then you will pay the first $25 and your insurance company will pay $975.
 You can see how the deductible makes a major difference in how much money you may be paid in a claim.

 People often choose a higher deductible to save money.
-For college students, the amount of personal property may not be as high, and so deductible limits become important to know about.
+For college students, the amount of personal property may not be as high and so deductible limits become important to know about.

-If you decide to insurance yourself under a parent's home insurance policy there may be a special deductible or the deductible may be the same as the homeowner policy.
+If you decide to insurance yourself under a parent's home insurance policy, there may be a special deductible or the deductible may be the same as the homeowner policy.

-In cases where a person prefers not to have a deductible, they may decide to add specific items, like a laptop, or cell phone to a special floater or endorsement.
-This will cost more money but may provide coverage with no deductible.
+In cases where a person prefers not to have a deductible, they may decide to add specific items, like a laptop or cell phone, to a special floater or endorsement.
+This will cost more money, but may provide coverage with no deductible.

-Are College Student's Roommates Insured?
+Are College Students' Roommates Insured?

 Only the named insured's or those falling under the definition of insured are insured on an insurance policy.